ihcsim/linkerd2-gitops/README.md

 Add the `k8s-remote` cluster access configuration to Argo CD.
 The `k8s-remote` cluster is where Linkerd and other applications will be deployed.
-The context of this cluster must be defined in your active kubeconfig.
+The context of this cluster must be defined in your kubeconfig.

 ```sh
 argocd cluster add k8s-remote